theodore86/vagrantenv/docs/vagrant/provisioners.md

     - ``:provisioning_path:`` Absolute path on the guest machine where the Ansible files are stored.
     - ``:extra_vars:`` Pass additional variables (with highest priority) to the playbook.
         - Same as ``ansible-playbook --extra-vars`` command line option.
-        - This parameter can be a path to a JSON or YAML file, or a hash.
+        - This parameter can be a path to *a JSON or YAML file*, or a hash.
-    - ``:tags:`` Only tasks tagged with this value in playbook will be executed:
+    - ``:tags:`` Only plays, roles and tasks tagged with this value will be executed:
-        - By default all tasks which are defined in the ``playbook.yaml`` will executed.
+        - This parameter can be *string or list* of tags.
         - The following tasks are automatically triggered during the guest machine build process:

             - [bash_aliases](https://www.cyberciti.biz/faq/create-permanent-bash-alias-linux-unix/) - Tasks to setup user workspace ```.bash_aliases```.